sidravi1/sidravi1.github.io/resume.md

 layout: resume
 title: Resume
 ---
-Data scientist and researcher with over 5 years of technology consulting and 4 years of overseas development experience.
-Thrives in fast-paced, results driven environments with focus on data modelling, machine learning, and computer science.
+Data scientist and researcher with a background in Computer Science and Econometrics.
+Loves building bespoke machine learning models to inform business decision.

 ## Education
 ---